 Significant judgement is required in the estimation of the present value of future cash flows generated by the cash-generating units, which involve uncertainties and are significantly affected by assumptions used and judgement made regarding estimates of future cash flows and discount rates.
 Key assumptions used in determining the recoverable amount of cash generating unit based on value-in-use calculations are disclosed in Note 17.
-Changes in assumptions could significantly affect the results of the tests for impairment of goodwill of the Group.
+Changes in assumptions could significantly affect the recoverable amount of the cash-generating unit to which the goodwill was allocated.